-This individual purple bead bar represents the number 6 in the Montessori bead material system, featuring six uniform glass beads strung on sturdy metal wire.
-An essential component of the complete bead material set, this bar enables children to build concrete understanding of quantity, practice skip counting by sixes, and explore mathematical relationships through hands-on manipulation.
+Expand your collection with this individual purple bead bar represents the number 6 in the Montessori bead material system, featuring six uniform glass beads strung on sturdy metal wire.
+An staple of the complete bead material set, this bar enables children to build concrete understanding of quantity, practice skip counting by sixes, and explore mathematical relationships through hands-on manipulation.

 “Children display a universal love of mathematics, which is par excellence the science of precision, order, and intelligence.”— Maria MontessoriThe Discovery of the Child